HenriqueSL15/ESCAPE-NOW-/README.md

 To see the code of it, you'll have to use Gamemaker Studio 2.

-If you have any suggestion or any thing that you think would be cool in it, please tell me :D
+If you have any suggestion or anything that you think would be cool in it, please tell me :D